ARSFI/cms-mqtt-broker/README.md

 # Mirroring MQTT Broker

-A multi-server cluster of MQTT brokers to enable sharing information between broker instances.
+Mirroring MQTT Brokeer provides the ability to create a multi-server cluster of MQTT brokers to enable sharing information between broker instances.

-# Requirements
+# Features
 * MQTT broker /w support for simultaneous and multiple TCP and WebSocket connections
 * Runs as windows service
-* Relay messages received to the other broker(s)
+* Relays messages received to the other brokers (standard or mirroring)
+* Protects against message loops
-* Configurable forwarding destination(s)
+* Configurable forwarding destinations
+* Support for client authentication
 * Capable of filtering messages forwarded to other MQTT brokers
-  * Use subscribe format as part remote broker configuration (multiples)

-# Notes
-* Uses MQTTNet library
+  * Uses standard MQTT topic filter format

-# Desired features
+# Desired features (not implemented yet)
 * Suport SSL/TLS connections

+# Configuration
+* All configuration is made in the appSettings.json file

+The 'Kestrel' section of the appSettigns.json file is used to define the ports and protocols used for websocket conections

+The 'MQTT' section contains the bulk of other needed settings.